nozer0/nozer0.github.io/_posts/en/2014-04-29-numbers-in-computer.md

 With 'Normalization', it uses as most significant fraction bits, besides, all normalize numbers take 1 as integer part so as to ignore that unique bit in fraction part.
 We can get the formula `float = -1^S * 1.F * 2^(E - (2^(e-1) - 1))`.

-Take 32 bits as example, if we use normalized notation only, the minimum absolute number value larger than 0 is 1.0..00 * 2^-127, the 2nd minimum is 1.0..01 * 2^-127, the 'gap' between minumum and 0 is much larger than the difference between it and the 2nd minimum which is 2^-(127+23) = 2^-150.
+Take 32 bits as example, if we use normalized notation only, the minimum absolute number value larger than 0 is 1.0..00 * 2^-127, the 2nd minimum is 1.0..01 * 2^-127, the 'gap' between minimum and 0 is much larger than the difference between it and the 2nd minimum which is 2^-(127+23) = 2^-150.
 Take the diagram for more intuition.

 ```
            ┌─── 2^-149 ───┐ ┌ 2^-150 ┐                         ┌ 2^-150 ┐ ┌──────────── 2^-127 ────────────┐
     1.0..1*2^-126, 1.0..0*2^-126, 1.1..1*2^-127, ..., 1.0..1*2^-127, 1.0..0*2^-127,                        0
 ```

-This is called 'abrupt underflow', so for the number absolute value less than 2^(e-1) - 2, IEEE uses denormalize notation represetation, and add 1 to the exponent bias, so as to make 'gradual underflow'.
+This is called 'abrupt underflow', so for the number absolute value less than 2^(e-1) - 2, IEEE uses denormalize notation representation, and add 1 to the exponent bias, so as to make 'gradual underflow'.

 ```
            ┌─── 2^-148 ───┐                     ┌ 2^-149 ┐     ┌ 2^-149 ┐                       ┌ 2^-149 ┐